saprEMo/source_code/README.md

 cd $saprEMo_PATH
 unzip INPUTS.zip # to extract from the compressed file
 ```
-##### IMPORTANT
-If you use data stored in the "INPUTS.zip" file, you should cite the relative papers.
-In particular:
-- if you use data on light curves, cite *Siegel&Ciolfi 2016b*;
-- if you use data on rate, Dominik model, cite *Dominik et al 2013*;
-- if you use data on rate, Ghirlanda mode, cite *Ghirlanda et al 2016*;
-- if you use data concerning XMM-Newton -slew survey, cite *Saxton et al 2008*;
-- if you use data concerning XMM-Newton -serendipitus (here named "Pointed Observations") survey, cite *Rosen et al 2016*;
-- if you use data concerning the Chandra survey, cite *Luo et al 2017* and *Lehmer et al 2005*, Chandra new class of transient *Bauer et al 2017*;
-- if you use data concerning THESEUS, cite *Amati et al 2016*.<br>

 **NB:** The compressed "INPUTS" directory available from the git ("INPUTS.zip") does not contain the <a href="https://www.codecogs.com/eqnedit.php?latex=N_H" target="_blank"><img src="https://latex.codecogs.com/gif.latex?N_H" title="N_H" /></a> data used for calculating the transmission coefficients.
 The adopted 'lab.fit'	and 'labh.fit' file can be download from online material of [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K); to be used running the *makeINFILE.py*, they should be saved in ```$saprEMo_PATH/INPUTS/Absorption/GW/NH/.```.<br>